DavyCosta701/restfulapi/README.md

 # restfulapi
-Practing an restful API emulation.
+Practing an restful API emulation using Flask.